FF-GardenFn/personalized-news-bot/documentation/02_Standards_Of_Evaluation/README.md

 For the most accurate representation of current performance, please refer to the version-specific Analysis Reports in the [05_Analysis/](../05_Analysis/) directory.

-## Contributing to These Standards

-The evaluation standards are designed to evolve as the News Bot system matures.
-When proposing changes:

-1. Ensure changes align with the core design principles in the Evaluation Framework
-2. Document the rationale for any metric additions or modifications
-3. Update all relevant documents to maintain consistency
-4. Add entries to change logs where applicable
-5. Consider backward compatibility for historical comparisons

-## Contact

-For questions or clarifications about the evaluation standards, please contact the Development and Quality Assurance Lead.

 ---

 > *"Measure what costs money or changes behaviour—everything else is commentary."*